trdroid/MongoDB-Examples/Queries.md

 The dot notation instructs the query engine to look for a key named 'drafts' that points to an object with an inner key "documents" that contains the value "doc1"

-<b> ALSO NOTICE: when using a dot operator, the expression that points to an item should be enclosed in quotes </b>
+<b> ALSO NOTICE: when using a dot operator, the expression that contains the dot operator should be enclosed in quotes </b>

 	In db.users.find({username: 'Keith'}), username is not enclosed in quotes, whereas